Amitabh-DevOps/dev-gemini-clone/README.md

 >
 >  If you want a one stop solution to Install above Prerequisites tools, then follow this guide : 👇
 >
+>  Use only for above tools, do not use other installation form this guide.
+>
 >    [how-to-install-essential-devops-tools-on-ubuntulinux](https://amitabhdevops.hashnode.dev/how-to-install-essential-devops-tools-on-ubuntulinux)